 - What do you notice about school leadership at The Center School? - What is the role of the principal? - What is the role of teacher leadership in middle schools? - What does the schedule tell us about the priorities of the school? - In what ways can the school schedule support or hinder learning? - What do you notice about the unstructured times of day (class transitions, recess, before/after school)? - What do you notice about the grouping of students? - How can grouping be used to foster relationships between students?
 Between teachers and students? - In what ways does the multiage grouping at The Center School foster a sense of student responsibility?

 Suggested Activities

-Four activities that may be used in conjunction with the film.
+Three activities that can be used in conjunction with the film.

-Activity Option #1: Middle School Experiences
+Activity Option #1: Fostering a Responsive Environment